Eric Blom

-Eric Walter Blom (20 August 1888 – 11 April 1959) was a Swiss-born British-naturalised music lexicographer, music critic and writer.
+Eric Walter Blom (20 August 1888 – 11 April 1959) was a British music lexicographer, music critic and writer.
 He is best known as the editor of the 5th edition of Grove's Dictionary of Music and Musicians (1954).

 Early life

 Blom was born in Bern, Switzerland.
 His father was of Danish and British descent, and his mother was Swiss.
 He was educated in German-speaking Switzerland, and later in England.
 He was largely self-taught in music.
 He started in music journalism by assisting Rosa Newmarch in writing program notes for Sir Henry J. Wood's Prom Concerts, which were notable for their abundance of accurate information.
 From 1923 to 1931 he was the London music correspondent for the Manchester Guardian.
 He then went to the Birmingham Post (1931–46, succeeding A J Sheldon), and returned to London in 1949, as music critic for The Observer.
 He retired as chief music critic for The Observer in 1953, but still wrote weekly contributions right up till his death.